 A while ago on our Backpacker Travel Facebook page we asked you what you wanted more of.
-The overwhelming response was for more backpacking tips and pictures from around the world.
+The overwhelming response was for more backpacking tips and pictures worldwide.

 Each year thousands of travel lovers, like you, decide to backpack our way through various countries in search of excitement, adventure, and freedom.
-Twenty to thirty years ago, backpackers where predominantly white, middle class young people, though this has now changed considerably.
+Twenty to thirty years ago, backpackers were predominantly white, middle-class young people, though this has now changed considerably.

 If you’re backpacking with a group of your friends, take it in turns to be a designated “responsible” one, so when you’re out drinking in an unfamiliar place, someone is always on the lookout for trouble and makes sure everyone gets back to the hostel safely.

 The best advice we can give is to use your common sense, but also make sure you don’t listen to all the horror stories you hear or you will never leave your hostel room.